 Thais have embraced the sport as it fits their laid-back lifestyle.
 Regulars in the water are now a mixture of local Thais and foreigners from the sizeable ex-pat community.

 The ‘Land Of Smiles’ should not be rated as a mainstream surfing destination, but a fun surf in uncrowded and friendly conditions is definitely on the cards.

 This article will help you learn a little about reading a Phuket Tide Table and will focus on some of the most popular surfing areas around the Island.

 It is a fact that the beaches of Phuket are widely coveted among the best surf destinations in Thailand.

-In order to make the most of Phuket’s fantastic surf, you’ll need to learn how to read tide tables.
-These tables are widely available to view online, or inside most of the surf shops on Phuket’s coast.
+To make the most of Phuket’s fantastic surf, you’ll need to learn how to read tide tables.
+These tables are widely available to view online or inside most surf shops on Phuket’s coast.
 They contain vital information that will reveal the best time of day to hit the waves.
 Here is the key information to seek out.

 Surfs up, High tide/low tide

 There are two “high tides” and “low tides” per day in Phuket.